How Robotic Floor Cleaning Equipment Are Changing Floor Care Standards

 Common Challenges in Keeping Floors Clean

-While every facility type has unique needs, several challenges are universal:
+While every facility type has unique needs, several challenges are universal, and these systems are increasingly used in commercial environments such as hospitals, airports, and retail spaces:

 - Labor Shortages: Recruiting and retaining cleaning staff is increasingly difficult.
 When facilities are short-staffed, floor care is often the first task sacrificed.